X-LANCE/Mobile-Env/docs/task-definition-en.md

 <details>
     <summary>The details about the `success_condition` field.</summary>

-* `num_retries` - The maximum attempt times if the config fails.
+* `num_retries` - The maximum attempt times if the step fails.
 The platform will try at least 3 times even though it is ignored or a value smaller than 3 is specified.
 * `check` - The certain check operation.

 `check` is an exclusive field decorated with [`oneof` keyword](https://protobuf.dev/programming-guides/proto3/#oneof).
 Only one sub-field should be chosen from three options.
-The options are:
+The options (operations) are:

 * `wait_for_app_screen` - Requires to wait for a specific screen.
 An `AppScreen` message should be provided through the `app_screen` field.
 The `AppScreen` message determines a screen through the activity name and the view hierarchy (VH) characteristics of the screen.
-The details will be presented in the following sections.
+The details are presented in the following section.
-* `check_install` - Checks if a specific app package is installed through a command.
+* `check_install` - Checks if a specific app package is installed.
 The package name is specified through the `package_name` field.
 * `wait_for_message` - Waits for a specific message from the system logs.
-A regex for the waited message is expected to provide through the `message` field.
+A regex for the waited message is expected to be provided through the `message` field.
 The regex's syntax follows the [`re` module of Python](https://docs.python.org/3/library/re.html).

-Besides, all the aforementioned three operations require a float field `timeout_sec` to specify the waiting time, *e.g.*, 10 seconds.
-If the `timeout_sec` field is ignored, then this check will not be executed.
+Besides, all the aforementioned three operations require a float field `timeout_sec` to specify the timeout, *e.g.*, 10 seconds.
+If the `timeout_sec` field is ignored, then the whole check operation will not be executed.
 </details>
 <!-- }}} `success_condition` Field -->

 `step` is also a `oneof` field with two options:

-* `sleep` - Requires a message in which the sleeping seconds should be specified through the float field `time_sec`.
+* `sleep` - Sleeps for several seconds.
+This field requires a message in which the sleeping seconds should be specified through the float field `time_sec`.
-* `adb_call` - An `AdbCall` message object is required to revoke the ADB.
+* `adb_call` - Revokes an ADB command.
+An `AdbCall` message object is required.

 <!-- `AdbCall` Message {{{ -->
 <details>